 Management’s vision is “to be open, responsive and accountable while serving the public with integrity.”

 The following duties are normal for this position.
 The omission of specific statements of the duties does not exclude them from the classification if the work is similar, related, or a logical assignment for this position.
-Other duties may be required, assigned, and expected commensurate with the administrative needs of a newly incorporated city.
+Other duties may be required, assigned, and expected commensurate with the administrative needs of the incorporated city.
 This position is an at-will exempt position which means that is appointed by the City Manager and may be removed by the City Manager with or without cause.
 This position is FLSA – Exempt and Non-Classified.

 Duties involve interaction with others outside the organization on key organizational and departmental issues and require exercising participative management skills, high levels of negotiation, conflict management, and the ability to reach consensus on complex issues to achieve organizational goals and objectives.
-The Director of Development Services oversees the following divisions: Code Enforcement, Engineering, Facilities, Fleet Management, Planning & Zoning, Public Works, and Transportation.
-The Director of Development Services exercises considerable independence in carrying out policy decisions and departmental goals under general direction of the Assistant City Manager.
+The Director of Development Services oversees the following divisions: Code Enforcement, Facilities, Planning & Zoning, and Transportation.
+The Director of Development Services exercises considerable independence in carrying out policy decisions and departmental goals under general direction of the City Manager.

 Essential Duties are not intended to be an exhaustive list of all responsibilities, duties and skills.
 They are intended to be accurate summaries of what the job classification involves and what is required to perform it.
 Employees are responsible for all other duties as assigned.